arvidjohansson83/Modular_Trading_Architecture/docs/session_module.md

 XAUUSD:STOP;
 NAS100:LIMIT;

-This allows the system to run multiple symbols with different order behaviors using a single configuration string.
+This allows the system to run multiple symbols with different order behaviours using a single configuration string.

 ---